 Application modernization goes far beyond basic maintenance or upgrades.
 It represents a fundamental shift in how you approach your legacy applications, transforming them into adaptable, cloud-ready solutions using the latest application modernization technology.
 As technology advances, modernization has also morphed.
 Application modernization can encompass techniques that range from breaking down monolithic applications into independent microservices to embracing containerization and cloud-based deployments.
 It may involve integrating cutting-edge technologies like artificial intelligence or serverless functions to unlock new capabilities that the business requires but are not possible in the application’s current state.

-App modernization isn’t confined to the code itself.
+Modernizing applications isn’t confined to the code itself.
 It influences the entire application lifecycle.
 This means re-evaluating your development methodologies, integrating DevOps principles, and setting up the organization and existing applications for continuous improvement and innovation.
 While application modernization can be a significant undertaking, it’s often viewed as an essential investment rather than simply a cost.
 Successful modernization projects deliver enhanced agility, reduced technical debt, and a competitive edge.

-Technical debt
+Technical debt slows innovation

-Security risks
+Security vulnerabilities and risks

 Rising costs

-The upkeep of outdated applications can become a significant drain on resources.
-As applications age or are required to scale, organizations may face ballooning infrastructure costs and dependence on expensive legacy vendors.
-For legacy technologies, finding developers with the necessary skills to maintain these systems is becoming increasingly difficult and costly.
+The upkeep of outdated applications becomes a significant drain on resources.
+As applications age or are required to scale, organizations face ballooning infrastructure costs and dependence on expensive legacy vendors.
+Finding developers with the necessary skills to maintain legacy technologies is increasingly difficult and costly.
+Cloud adoption, shedding outdated hardware dependencies, and optimizing development processes can dramatically reduce long-term IT expenses and total cost of ownership.
+Modernized applications generally cost less to maintain, update, and scale.

 Successful application modernization draws upon several established patterns.
 Choosing the right approach—or, more likely, a mix of approaches—requires careful analysis of an application’s current and future state functionalities, an organization’s business objectives, and the resources available to undertake the modernization project.